2 May 2017

 • The law firm of the future: How are traditional firms and legal professionals responding?
 How to maintain the integrity of legal work and the lawyer-client relationship?

-• Technology in Australian Courts and tribunals: The use of modern technology in Australian and Indian Courts and challenges
+• Technology in Australian Courts and Tribunals: The use of modern technology in Australian and Indian Courts and challenges